Skip to Content

 Prerequisites

-Unlike a custom API or OData service, which exposes a Harmony operation for consumption, a proxy API is used with an existing API.
+Unlike a custom API or OData API, which exposes a Harmony operation for consumption, a proxy API is used with an existing API.
 Proxied APIs are not routed through Jitterbit agents.
-The API being proxied must be accessible to the gateway processing the API:
+The gateway processing the API must be able to access the API being proxied:

-• Cloud API gateway: If using the cloud API gateway (hosted by Jitterbit) the existing API must be accessible publicly, even if secured.
-That is, the API you are trying to proxy cannot be behind a firewall.
+• Cloud API gateway: If you use the cloud API gateway (hosted by Jitterbit), the existing API must be accessible publicly, even if secured.
+The API you are trying to proxy cannot be behind a firewall.
 To allowlist the cloud API gateway IP addresses to allow the gateway access to the API being proxied, see Allowlist information and navigate to https://services.jitterbit for your region.

-• Private API gateway: If using a private API gateway (hosted on a private network) the existing API must be accessible by the private API gateway.
+• Private API gateway: If you use a private API gateway (hosted on a private network), the private API gateway must be able to access the existing API.

-Even though each proxy API allows multiple services to be assigned to a unique URL, the base proxy URL is consuming the entitlement.
+Even though each proxy API allows multiple services to be assigned to a unique URL, the base proxy URL consumes the entitlement.

 Note

-Hits across all services on a proxy URL are totaled and count against the hits per month and hits per minute entitlement, provided in the Jitterbit license agreement.
-For information on entitlements and rate limiting with security profiles, see Use rate limits on API Manager security.
+API Manager totals hits across all services on a proxy URL and counts them against the hits per month and hits per minute entitlement provided in the Jitterbit license agreement.
+For information on entitlements and rate limiting with security profiles, see Rate limits on Key concepts.

 Create a new proxy API

-When you access the API Manager My APIs page, if no custom API, OData service, or proxy API exist in the selected organization, this screen is blank.
+When you access the API Manager APIs page, if no custom APIs, OData APIs, or proxy APIs exist in the selected organization, this screen is blank.

-To create a new proxy API, click New Proxy:
+To create a new proxy API, click New > Proxy API.

 Configure a proxy API

-• Proxy name: Enter a name for the proxy API to use for internal identification purposes.
-These special characters are allowed:
+• API Name: Enter a name for the proxy API to use for internal identification purposes.
+The following special characters are allowed: ( ) - _.

 • Environment: Use the menu to select the environment where the API will reside.
 You can type any part of the environment name into the menu to filter the list of environments.
 The menu results are filtered in real time with each keystroke.